Ashutosh27ind/ML_Model_Deployment_Flask/README.md

 5. Save the Model
 6. Create an API using Flask
 7. Test API in Postman
-8. Create a Webpage and test the application
+8. Create a Webpage(UI) and test the deployed model via web application

 ## How to run the application ?